delta-incubator/delta-kernel-rs/.github/pull_request_template.md

 <!--
 Thanks for sending a pull request!
 Here are some tips for you:
   1. If this is your first time, please read our contributor guidelines: https://github.com/delta-incubator/delta-kernel-rs/blob/main/CONTRIBUTING.md
-  2. Ensure you have added or run the appropriate tests for your PR
+  2. Ensure you have added or run the appropriate tests for your PR and run `cargo fmt`.
   3. If the PR is unfinished, add '[WIP]' in your PR title, e.g., '[WIP] Your PR title ...'.
   4. Be sure to keep the PR description updated to reflect all changes.
-  5. Please write your PR title to summarize what this PR proposes.
   6. If possible, provide a concise example to reproduce the issue for a faster review.
 -->

-### What changes were proposed in this pull request?
+### What changes are proposed in this pull request?
 <!--
 Please clarify what changes you are proposing.
 The purpose of this section is to outline the changes and how this PR fixes the issue.
-If possible, please consider writing useful notes for better and faster reviews in your PR.
 -->